What it’s really like to quit Amazon

 COVID-19 was just the latest blow to the mom-and-pop shops that have been the cornerstone of American towns for generations.
 Over the past two decades, they’ve lost customers to Amazon’s low prices and fast shipping—and many haven’t survived.
 I’m ashamed to admit that I stopped shopping at independent bookstores because they couldn’t compete with Amazon’s dirt-cheap prices.
 (The new novel I wanted, Beautiful World, Where Are You, sells for $28 in bookstores and $16.80 on Amazon.)
 And to make the playing field even more skewed, Amazon is rumored to have not paid federal income taxes for several years.
 Meanwhile, small businesses must pay the 21% statuary corporate tax rate.
 A 2019 survey found that three-quarters of independent retailers identified Amazon as a major threat to their survival.

 Alec MacGillis, ProPublica journalist and author of Fulfillment: Winning and Losing in One-Click America, traveled the country and observed how once-thriving Main Streets emptied out.
-This trend began with the expansion of big box stores like Walmart, but Amazon accelerated the it.
+This trend began with the expansion of big box stores like Walmart, but Amazon accelerated it.
 It has been particularly devastating to people in low-income areas, where many must travel miles to buy food and essentials.

 But MacGillis argues that Amazon has damaged more than America’s retail landscape: It has deepened the gulf between the rich and the poor.
 Through his reporting, he met workers in poor neighborhoods who get up at the crack of dawn to work 12-hour shifts in Amazon warehouses to pack products for their wealthier neighbors.
 At a national scale, Amazon relies on the country’s lower classes to do the work that generates massive profits, which are funneled into wealthier parts of the country, like Seattle, Boston, and Washington, D.C., where educated tech workers earn a good living.
 This causes rent to increase in these cities, making it harder for small businesses to afford to stay open.